Berlin Hauptbahnhof Visitor Guide 2024: Everything you need to know

 Lockers rentals

 Near to the station are a number of locker rental services and it really does make sense to consider using one of these rather than trying to explore this city burdened with baggage.
 Some of the better locker rental facilities allow you to make an online booking so that you are assured of a locker once you get there.
-A few even include insurance with the rental fee so that you can explore in total peace of mind.
+A few even include comprehensive protection option with the rental fee so that you can explore in total peace of mind.

 Love discounts and traveling?

-Sign up for our newsletter to get insider travel tips and a 10% discount delivered straight to your inbox.
+Sign up for our newsletter and get 10% off your next booking.